 A farmhouse cookery demonstration

-Whilst on holiday in Finisterre last year our hostess Monique, a Breton farmer, gave us a fabulous demonstration of Breton crêpes and galette making.
+Whilst on holiday in Finisterre last year our hostess Monique, a farmer in Brittany, gave us a fabulous demonstration of Breton crêpes and galette making.
 Monique prides herself on her traditional skills and many of her extended family gathered around for the event, it was quite a party.

 Monique has a whole kitchen island dedicated to her cast iron crêpe plate called a “billig”.
 It’s a serious matter!
 This billig has been seasoned for six months before it’s considered good enough to make a proper galette.
 To prepare the billig she uses a damp cloth and egg as it heats up.